Robert Durst: Firearm charge

 On April 8, a day after the U.S. Attorney filed an independent federal weapons charge, Durst was formally indicted by a Louisiana grand jury for carrying a weapon with a controlled substance and for the illegal possession of a firearm by a felon.
-Later that month, Durst's lawyers requested that more than $193,000 seized by authorities during their searches be returned, saying the cash "is not needed as evidence, is not contraband, and is not subject to forfeiture".
+Later that month, his lawyers requested that more than $193,000 seized by authorities during their searches be returned, saying the cash "is not needed as evidence, is not contraband, and is not subject to forfeiture."

-After negotiations with Durst's defense team, Louisiana authorities ultimately dropped weapons charges against Durst on April 23, 2015.
-Durst's trial on the federal weapons charge was scheduled for September 21, 2015.
-DeGuerin confirmed rumors that Durst was in poor health, stating that he suffered from hydrocephalus and had a stent put into his skull two years before, as well as spinal surgery and a cancerous mass removed from his esophagus.
+After negotiations with Durst's defense team, Louisiana authorities ultimately dropped weapons charges against Durst on April 23.
+His trial on the federal weapons charge was scheduled for September 21.
+DeGuerin confirmed rumors Durst was in poor health, stating he suffered from hydrocephalus and had a shunt put into his skull two years before, as well as spinal surgery and a cancerous mass removed from his esophagus.

 Durst's attorneys requested a later date for the federal weapons trial, saying they would need more time to prepare after rulings on pending motions.
 U.S. District Judge Helen Berrigan later rescheduled the trial to January 11, 2016.
 On November 16, 2015, a New Orleans federal judge ordered Durst rearraigned on the weapons charges and scheduled a hearing for December 17.
-When asked, Durst's attorney said only that Durst did not kill Berman, and that he wanted to resolve the other charges to expedite Durst's extradition to Los Angeles to face that charge.
+When asked, Durst's attorney said only that Durst did not kill Berman and that he wanted to resolve the other charges to expedite Durst's extradition to Los Angeles to face that charge.

 On December 16, 2015, prosecutors and defense attorneys told Berrigan in a joint motion that scheduling conflicts ruled out all dates before a January 11 trial date.
-Berrigan ultimately rescheduled the trial for February 3, 2016, and Durst changed his plea to guilty to the federal gun charge and received an 85-month prison sentence.
+Berrigan ultimately rescheduled the trial for February 3, 2016, and Durst changed his plea to guilty to the federal gun charge and received an eighty-five-month prison sentence.

-Incarceration

-Durst (BOP Number 45101-079) was originally placed in the United States Penitentiary in Terre Haute, Indiana, but was later transferred to a Los Angeles County Jail while awaiting trial in the Berman killing.